tchayen/tonfisk/packages/ds/README.md

 ## Next version

+- [ ] Change the general idea about outlines.
+Especially on gray buttons they should go inside component as 2px `blue-500` instead of 3px opacity outside.
 - [ ] `(?)` button? for form labels that show tooltip.
 - [ ] Create wrapper next+babel plugins with `vanilla-extract`.
 - [ ] Button variants (link).